-CBI charges Class XI boy for Pradyuman Thakur murder: Agency's claims expose discrepancies in Gurugram Police probe
+CBI charges Class 11 boy for seven-year-old's murder; agency's claims expose discrepancies in Gurugram Police probe - Firstpost

 The police had grounded their investigation on a claim that they had managed to secure a confession from the conductor.
 The conductor’s family, however, had all this while claimed that he was being framed.

-Ashok's family members had claimed that he was being framed while Pradyuman's parents had accused the school of a cover-up and had alleged that the police had done a shoddy job.
+Ashok's family members had claimed that he was being framed while the victim's parents had accused the school of a cover-up and had alleged that the police had done a shoddy job.

 "Ashok was framed due to pressure from the school.
 He was beaten up and given an injection," the conductor's wife had told CNN-News18.